ExtrieveTechnologies/QuickCapture_Android/README.md

 ```
 ## Confg
 SDK included a supporting class with static configuration - which includes all configurations related to SDK.Confg contains a sub configuration collection **CaptureSupport** - contains all the Capture & review related configurations.
 Config.CaptureSupport  :  contains various configurations as follows:

-- **OutputPath** - To set the output directory in which the captured images will be saved.
-Base  app should  have  rights  to write  to the  provided  path.
+- **OutputPath** - To set the output directory in which the captured images will be saved.Base app should have rights to write to the provided path.
 	```java
  	//JAVA
 	Config.CaptureSupport.OutputPath = "pass output path sd string";